 What is the best low FODMAP protein powder?

 drink wholesome is the best low FODMAP protein powder.
-It is additive-free, dairy-free, and made with low FODMAP real foods, not protein isolates – 99% of supplements fail to meet at least one of these criteria.
-This makes it perfect for people with gut issues and sensitive stomachs, as well as for people just looking to boost their protein intake without the processing and added junk.
-If you suffer from Crohn’s, IBS, any other digestive disease, order samples to see if our protein powder is right for you.
+It is made with a short list of simple, low FODMAP ingredients, making it perfect for people with IBS, Crohn’s, and other gut issues.
+If you are looking to boost your protein intake without the extra processing and added junk, you have to come to the right place.
+Order samples to see if our low FODMAP protein powder is right for you.

 drink wholesome is the best low FODMAP protein powder.